Gail L. RichmondProfessor Emeritus of Law

 J.D., Duke University, 1971

 Gail Richmond joined the Law Center faculty in January 1979.
 Her primary teaching focus is federal taxation; her secondary focus is family wealth transfers, especially through wills or intestacy.
-She is the author of Federal Tax Research: A Guide to Materials and Techniques (Foundation Press, 8th ed.
-2010), co-author of Mastering Corporate Tax (Carolina Academic Press, 2009), co-author of Mastering Income Tax (Carolina Academic Press, 2014), and co-author of Florida Wills, Trusts, and Estates: Cases and Materials (Carolina Academic Press, 2d ed.
+She is the author of Federal Tax Research: A Guide to Materials and Techniques (Foundation Press, 9th ed.
+2014), co-author of Mastering Corporate Tax (Carolina Academic Press, 2009), co-author of Mastering Income Tax (Carolina Academic Press, 2014), and co-author of Florida Wills, Trusts, and Estates: Cases and Materials (Carolina Academic Press, 2d ed.
 2011).
 She is the supervising editor of the American Bar Association Section of Taxation NewsQuarterly, a member of the Section of Taxation Nominating Committee, a Fellow of the American College of Tax Counsel, the secretary/corporate compliance officer of the Southeastern Association of Law Schools, and a member of the American Bar Association Section of Legal Education and Admissions to the Bar's Data Policy and Collection Committee.